kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Ember/README.md

 # Ember
+### Ember CLI
+- Broccoli compiles the project and serves it with Express.js
+- Asynchronous Module Definition is a specification of Javascript, can be transpiled to from ES6
+- Ember CLI expects ES6 Modules

 ### Prerequisite
 Promise object (js) is the native way of handling asynchronous calculations, and can return a value that may be available now, later or never
 - takes a function parameter that handles the outcome of the Promise (whether it be accepted or rejected)